Music in Focus Specialist Program

 The program offers a range of musical opportunities through sequential learning in solo, group and ensemble performances and instrumental lessons.

-In Year 7 and 8
+Music in Focus – Year 7 and 8

 Students have Music in Focus class twice per week, where they grow their understanding of aural and theory, history and culture, composition, music technology, and performance.